abdullahpmgr/ConfigurePerconaXtraDbCluster/README.md

 #### Read Operations:
 - Read operations can be distributed across the slave nodes to balance the load and reduce the pressure on the master node.

+## Synchronous Replication vs Asynchronous Replication
+##### Synchronous Replication: Data is written to all nodes simultaneously, ensuring consistency but introducing potential latency due to the need for all nodes to confirm the write.
+##### Asynchronous Replication: Data is written to the primary node first, and changes are replicated to secondary nodes later, offering faster writes but potentially leading to temporary data inconsistency.